fpjohnston/TECO-64/doc/basics.md

 on any device on which edited text may be written.

 TECO functions as a **pipeline** editor.
-Text is read from the input file into the text buffer, and is written from the buffer onto the output file.
+Text is read from the input file into the edit buffer, and is written from the buffer onto the output file.
 If virtual memory paging support is enabled, it is possible to "back up" as well as page forward in the file being edited.
 In other implementations, once text has been written to the output file, it cannot be accessed again